vascokk/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.secret</code></td>
   <td>(none)</td>
   <td>
     Set the secret with which Spark framework will use to authenticate with Mesos.
+Used, for example, when authenticating with the registry.
   </td>
 </tr>
 <tr>